blog

 In recent years, organizations such as Facebook and Atlassian mandated “no meeting” days to address this problem.
 The intent being to increase productivity with “no meeting” days, traditionally a single day each week where meetings are banned.
 It allows space for people to focus on deep work tasks and also puts pressure on meetings the rest of the week to be more focused.
 In my experience, this comes at the cost of scheduling overflow and especially when team members are in time zones across the globe, it causes inconvenience and may sometimes stall the progress of the collective team.

+You can also be maniacal with your calendar, blocking time and clustering meetings to maximize focused work and most importantly learning to say “no” to meetings when they are useless.
+Personally, I believe this has far better results, and drives a culture where people respect each other’s time.
 In software development and the world of agile and scrum, there are many types of meetings.
 In a single sprint that spans 2 weeks on average, you have a sprint planning meeting, daily standup meeting, sprint review meeting, sprint retrospective meeting.
 Many of these meetings are “status” meetings.
 If everyone had the right information at hand, these meetings could virtually be non-existent.
 If everyone updated their Jira tickets, we would have what we need.
 Yet, why do we have so many status meetings?

-What hurts more, updating Jira or going to useless meetings#
+What hurts more, updating Jira or going to useless meetings

 This brings us to the main point here, if everyone had the right information, they would meet far less.
 We could eliminate status meetings completely, if everyone knew what was going on, and how they needed to support each other to achieve team goals.